Scottish National League (rugby league)

+In 2011, the Rugby League Conference was dissolved due to a wider restructuring of amateur rugby league in Great Britain.
+The league became known as the Scottish National League for the 2012 season and came back under the control of Scotland Rugby League.

 History

-The first domestic Scottish club were the Forth & Clyde Nomads who played in the 95/96 North-East League but folded shortly before the announcement about a new Scottish rugby league competition.
+The first domestic Scottish club were the Forth & Clyde Nomads who played in the 1995–96 North-East League but folded shortly before the announcement about a new Scottish rugby league competition.
 They made history when they won the first ever domestic competition, the Scottish Challenge Cup in 1996 beating Stirling University 30–24.

 The first title was won by Lomond Valley Raiders who beat Central Centurions in the final of the first domestic competition.
-The following three seasons saw different champions each season, Border Raiders in their debut season in 1998, Edinburgh Eagles in 1999 against fellow Edinburgh side Portobello Playboys and Glasgow Bulls in 2000, before in 2001 the Eagles lifted the first of a hat-trick of title wins.
+The following three seasons saw different champions each season, Border Eagles in their debut season in 1998, Edinburgh Eagles in 1999 against fellow Edinburgh side Portobello Playboys and Glasgow Bulls in 2000, before in 2001 the Eagles lifted the first of a hat-trick of title wins.
 In 2002 the league ran two 4 team divisions but reverted to one division the following season.
 The Eagles dominance was ended by Fife Lions in the 2004 Grand Final.
 The following season saw one season wonders Royal Scots Steelers from Edinburgh beat Fife Lions in the final.
 The Lions regained the title in 2006 before the Edinburgh Eagles returned for a second hat-trick run of title successes including the first two against Fife Lions.
 In 2010 a new name was carved onto the trophy when Carluke Tigers gained revenge for their previous seasons final defeat in extra-time against Edinburgh Eagles by defeating the all-conquering team 14–10.
 The Eagles lifted the next two titles against finals debutants Ayrshire Storm in 2011 and Aberdeen Warriors in 2012.
-In that 2011 season the league once again ran two divisions this time on a regional basis Central and North.
+In that 2011 season the league once again ran two divisions this time on a regional basis; Central and North.
 This lasted until 2014.
-Aberdeen Warriors won four straight titles 2013–16.
-2017 saw Strathmore Silverbacks lift their 1st title pipping the Edinburgh Eagles to the title.
-2018 saw the Eagles return to the top of the pack after 6 years overturning the 2017 Champions Strathmore Silverbacks on points difference.
+Aberdeen Warriors won four straight titles between 2013 and 16.
+2017 saw Strathmore Silverbacks lift their first title pipping the Edinburgh Eagles to the title.
+2018 saw the Eagles return to the top of the pack after six years overturning the 2017 Champions Strathmore Silverbacks on points difference.
 2019 saw Strathmore collect their second title pipping Glasgow RL to the title.
 Edinburgh Eagles picked up the league and cup double in 2021.

 Many of the teams also run junior teams in the National Youth League.